 In fact, you can easily do a job with

-This list definitely shows that there are some perfect online jobs for introverts that pay well out there.
+This list definitely shows that there are great high-paying jobs for introverts that are online.